Gorakhdham Express

-The 12555 / 12556 Gorakhdham Express is a daily Superfast Express class train service of Indian Railways, which runs between the cities of Gorakhpur and Bathinda via Basti station, state capital of Uttar Pradesh; Lucknow, city of Kanpur and national capital New Delhi.
+The 12555 / 12556 Gorakhdham Superfast Express is a daily Superfast Express class train service of Indian Railways, which runs between the cities of Gorakhpur and Bathinda via Basti station, state capital of Uttar Pradesh; Lucknow, city of Kanpur and national capital New Delhi.
 It is considered one of the important trains of North Eastern Railway and Indian Railways as well.

 Recently the train is running with the new LHB rakes.

 Overview

 This train is named after Guru Gorakhnath.
 Gorakhdham means Place of Guru Gorakhnath.

 It is ISO 9001:2015 certified train of Indian Railways.
 Cleanliness and safety of passengers is the first motive of this train.
-This train is claimed to have cleanest and hygienic accommodation and toilets among the trains plying on the same route.

 Regular security inspection of train is performed on-board by police personnel.
 Sniffer dogs inspect the train before the commencement of journey from Gorakhpur Junction.

 On-board housekeeping service regularly & on-demand cleans the toilets and coaches with feedback authorization from passengers.

 Train got LHB coach from 14 March 2019.